 JoyUS – NDP TOURING SUPPORT AVAILABLE IN 18/19

 “joyUS” (working title) will be an evening length participatory Urban Latin Dance Theater experience that takes on joy as the ultimate expression of resistance.
-Whenever humans have survived immense hardship and injustice, prevailing with their humanity intact, the presence of joyor, the knowingness and celebration of our true beauty and power has always been at the root. “joyUS” reclaims the dominant deficit based narrative of people of color in this country as being underprivileged, voiceless, powerless, and victimized, and flips it on its head by embodying stories of joy collected from communities of color in South Los Angeles.
+Whenever humans have survived immense hardship and injustice, prevailing with their humanity intact, the presence of joyor, the knowingness and celebration of our true beauty and power has always been at the root.
+With sound by d.
+Sabela grimes and songs by Las Cafeteras, “joyUS” reclaims the dominant deficit based narrative of people of color in this country as being underprivileged, voiceless, powerless, and victimized, and flips it on its head by embodying stories of joy collected from communities of color in South Los Angeles.
 These stories will be personal truths about the power of hope, faith, and family, the strength of the villages that have raised our children, the wealth that lives in our collective histories of struggle and resistance.